Hopper Mountain National Wildlife Refuge

 To protect roosting and foraging habitat for the endangered California condor.

 To serve as a field base of operations for refuge staff involved with condor reintroduction.
-Holding facilities are located on the refuge which includes six simulated nest caves and a 30' x 50' flight pen with an electrically charged power pole for power pole aversion training.
-These facilities are used to hold condors before they are released into the wild or to temporarily hold injured or sick condors.
+A holding facility is located on the refuge which includes a 30' x 50' flight pen with an electrically charged power pole for power pole aversion training.

 To provide protection for one of the last remaining intact stands of black walnut in Southern California. top